First Battle of the Hook: The loss of Outposts Detroit, Frisco and Seattle (2–7 October)

-To keep Frisco firmly in Marine hands, however, would have invited attrition and ultimately required more men than Division commander General Edwin A. Pollock and Colonel Moore could spare from the main line of resistance.
+To keep Frisco firmly in Marine hands, however, would have invited attrition and ultimately required more men than Division commander General Edwin A. Pollock and Moore could spare from the main line of resistance.
 Consequently, the 7th Marines abandoned the outpost.
 The regiment had yielded three outposts, Detroit, Frisco and Seattle but forced the PVA to pay a high price, estimated to include 200 killed.
 The losses suffered by the 7th Marines totaled 10 killed, 22 missing, and 128 wounded, 105 of them seriously enough to require evacuation.

 Since the PVA also wrested Outposts 37, 36 and 86 from the Korean Marine Corps, the 1st Marine Division had lost six combat outposts of varying tactical importance.
 The lost outposts and those that remained in Marine hands had no value except to the extent their possession affected the security of the Jamestown Line.
-As a result, the Marines remained wary of mounting major counterattacks; to provide continued protection for the main line of resistance, General Pollock would rely on nighttime patrols and listening posts to supplement the remaining outposts and replace the captured ones.
+As a result, the Marines remained wary of mounting major counterattacks; to provide continued protection for the main line of resistance, Pollock would rely on nighttime patrols and listening posts to supplement the remaining outposts and replace the captured ones.